RhapsodyCurated/public/README.md

 # public
 Use this Repositories to :

--Speak with us  => In "discussions" tab
+-Speak with us  => In "discussions" tab.

 -Declare a bug on our product  => In "issues" tab create an issue with bug tag.

 -propose an enhancement on our product  => In "issues" tab, create an issue with "enhancement" tag.

--Collect our public share  => In "code" tab
+-Collect our public share  => In "code" tab.